Rounds of severe storms to rattle, drench eastern US

 •Have the app?
 Unlock AccuWeather Alerts™ with Premium+

-On Sunday, the severe weather risk with flooding downpours will push into the eastern Great Lakes, Appalachians and the Tennessee Valley.
-However, the potential for severe weather will linger over portions of northern Texas and eastern Oklahoma.
+The severe weather risk with flooding downpours will push into the eastern Great Lakes, Appalachians and the Tennessee Valley on Sunday.
+However, the potential for severe weather will linger over portions of Texas and eastern Oklahoma.

 Flash flooding, localized strong wind gusts and hail will be a concern for portions of north-central and northwestern Texas to New Mexico on Sunday.
-The cites of Buffalo, New York, Cleveland, Pittsburgh, Nashville and Little Rock, Arkansas, could be faced with severe weather for a time.
+The cities of Buffalo, Pittsburgh, Nashville and Little Rock, Arkansas, could be faced with severe weather for a time.

 Want next-level safety, ad-free?
 Unlock advanced, hyperlocal severe weather alerts when you subscribe to Premium+ on the AccuWeather app.
 AccuWeather Alerts™ are prompted by our expert meteorologists who monitor and analyze dangerous weather risks 24/7 to keep you and your family safer.